Betting On The NBA

 The MVP award is the award given to the most valuable player in the NBA.
 There has been much debate about what this actually means, as certain stars tend to not play as hard in the regular season compared to the playoffs, and certain stars tend to falter in the playoffs, but generally, it is given to whoever had the best regular season in the NBA.

 In 2018-19, the award was given to Giannis Antetokounmpo or the Greek Freak for his first MVP award.
 Giannis won over the strong contention of Rockets' star James Harden, who was second in MVP voting for the third time in four years.
-In 2019-20, Giannis Antetokounmpo is once again the betting favorite to win the NBA MVP award, being the best player on the best team in the league and putting up insane counting stats.
-Lebron James is his only real competition.
+In 2019-20, Antetokounmpo was heavily favored to win the award at online betting apps before and once again did not even make the Eastern Conference Finals.

 NBA Rookie Of The Year